 The check engine light on your dashboard is a valuable tool that shouldn’t be ignored.
 Too many vehicle owners make the mistake of disregarding this orange light as unimportant—or at least as something that doesn’t require immediate attention.
 Don’t make the same mistake other drivers make.
 This light can indicate a variety of mechanical issues, from minor to serious.
 It’s especially important to respond promptly if the check engine light is accompanied by any other troubling symptoms.

 Help After an Auto Accident Caused by Transmission Failure

-If you were hurt in an accident caused by another driver’s negligence, a personal injury lawyer may be able to help you file a claim to collect damages for your losses.
-The car accident attorneys at Thomas Law Offices in Louisville, KY can help you understand your rights and how liability is determined after a car accident.
-Having the support and guidance of an experienced and compassionate auto collision attorney is particularly important if you have suffered serious injuries or lost a loved one in an accident.
+If you were hurt in a collision caused by another driver’s negligence, Thomas Law Offices may be able to help you file a claim to collect damages for your losses.
+Our car accident attorneys in Louisville, KY can help you understand your rights and how liability is determined after a crash.
+Having the support and guidance of a experienced and compassionate legal representation is particularly important if you have suffered serious injuries or lost a loved one in an accident.